Thrush on Nipples

 Symptoms for mother

-Although there may not always be any visible symptoms to see, listed below are a number of symptoms that are often assumed to be due to a thrush infection.
-Note that many of these symptoms can also be associated with other causes of sore nipples (see below; “Not thrush?
+The following list includes symptoms that have commonly been attributed to thrush on nipples.
+Note that these symptoms are also associated with other causes of sore nipples (see below; “Not thrush?
 Alternative explanations”).

-- Nipples may feel very sore and sensitive to touch and nipple skin and areolae may appear deep pink (in lighter skin tones), flaky or shiny (ABM Protocol #26, 2016).
-White patches similar to oral thrush or tiny blisters are also said to be possible.89
+• Nipples may feel very sore and sensitive to touch and nipple skin and areolae may appear deep pink (in lighter skin tones), flaky or shiny (ABM Protocol #26, 2016).
+There may not be any visible symptoms especially on darker skin tones.
+White patches similar to oral thrush or tiny blisters are also said to be possible.1112

-- Sudden onset of symptoms.
-Thrush is more likely if pain continues even after latching and positioning help from a breastfeeding specialist, or if nipple soreness develops after months of pain free breastfeeding (Amir et al, 2021).
+• Sudden onset of symptoms.
+Thrush is thought more likely if pain continues even after latching and positioning help from a breastfeeding specialist, or if nipple soreness develops after months of pain free breastfeeding (Amir et al, 2021).

 Symptoms for baby

-- Babies may have white patches of fungal growth inside their cheeks, or on their gums or tongue which don’t rub off.
+• Babies may have white patches of fungal growth inside their cheeks, or on their gums or tongue which don’t rub off.
 This may make a baby’s mouth sore so they may find feeding painful and appear fussy.
 Note that a white, milky coating just on a baby’s tongue is not necessarily thrush since thrush will quickly spread to lips, gums, inside the cheeks and the roof of baby’s mouth.
+A white tongue may be due to the presence of breast milk, infant formula or skin cells.
 Viral infections may also coat the tongue or change the appearance inside the mouth for example herpes infections (Wilson-Clay and Hoover, 2022. p67).

 Not thrush?
 Alternative explanations

-- A bacterial infection causes similar symptoms particularly if there is obvious nipple damage and is usually a more likely culprit than yeast (Amir et al, 2013; Thomas, 2013).
+• A bacterial infection causes similar symptoms particularly if there is obvious nipple damage and is usually a more likely culprit than yeast, see next section (Amir et al, 2013; Thomas, 2013).

 Thrush or subacute mastitis?

-Another hypothesis for thrush like symptoms by Jiménez et al is that specific strains of bacteria overgrow in the breast causing inflammation in the ductal system but without causing the typical mastitis symptoms associated with bacterial infection.15 Some researchers call this condition subacute mastitis and while the idea has gained support in some circles1617 others say the theory is not supported by evidence.1819
+Another hypothesis for thrush like symptoms by Jiménez et al is that specific strains of bacteria overgrow in the breast causing inflammation in the ductal system but without causing the typical mastitis symptoms associated with bacterial infection.18 Some researchers call this condition subacute mastitis or dysbiosis and while the idea has gained support in some circles1920 others say the theory is not supported by evidence.2122

 To swab or not to swab